jlantos/InsightChallange/README.md

 ## Testing
 [Back to Table of contents](README.md#table-of-contents)

 The folder insight-testsuite contains test cases I've used for unit and system testing.
-The following test cases were created to test the corresponding behaviour.
+The following test cases were created to test the corresponding behavior.

 test-2-tweets-all-distinct: building Twitter graph, all edges are distinct
 test-2-tweets-almostsametagintweet: hashtags are treated as case-sensitive